Navigating the Resort

 Get to Where You’re Going

 Parking - Ample parking is available at both mountains, but keep in mind that the early bird gets the worm.
 Prime crunch hours for skier traffic are from 8:30 AM – 10:30 AM so if you can plan around this time period, do it.
-A limited amount of Handicap Parking, 80+ Parking and Green Parking (reserved for those with three of more people in their vehicle) is available in the front lots at both mountains.
+A limited amount of Handicap Parking and 80+ Parking are available in the front lots at both mountains.

 On weekends and holidays, you can expect the Sugarbush Jitney to offer you a ride from your parking spot up to the base area.
 So, don’t be afraid to skip the drop-off zone and head straight to park your car.
 The Jitneys typically run from 7 AM – 5 PM, business dependent.